zaragozamartin91/jargon-cards-app/README.md

 The emulated services are hosted in `http://127.0.0.1:4000`

-Data is imported and exported from/to the firebase-saved-data dir
+Data is imported and exported from/to the firebase-saved-data dir.